-- providing an independent overview of the business strategy;
+- providing an independent overview of the business strategy

-- bringing in outside experience from other companies and industries;
+- bringing in outside experience from other companies and industries

-- counteracting board weakness in a particular area;
+- counteracting board weakness in a particular area

-- planning the succession of executive management for a business.
+- planning the succession of executive management for a business

-Recruit non-execs who have the right characters
+Recruit non-execs who have the right character

 - The stronger the other personalities on the board, the stronger the non-execs' characters need to be.

 - Non-execs should have no axe to grind and no fear of upsetting their board colleagues.
 They should give their honest opinion of new ideas.